 After your procedure, you may need to limit movement while you heal.
 Light activity is usually recommended two weeks after surgery, by which time you should be able to use your spinal cord stimulator normally once any needed adjustments are made by your doctor.
 Other activities may be restricted for longer to avoid problems with your stimulator or leads.

 As with any surgery, there is a risk of infection, bleeding, or blood clots.
 Lead migration and device damage are also possible with falls or intense physical activity.
 The implantable pulse generator should last long-term, but a second surgical procedure may later become necessary to replace the spinal neurostimulator device.

-The Region's Most Preferred Interventional Spine Care in Vancouver, Portland & Lake Oswego
+The Region's Most Preferred Interventional Spine Care in Vancouver & Portland

-If you're ready to discuss spinal cord stimulator treatment options with one of our pain specialists, Matthew McGehee, M.D., and Brian Ragel, M.D., visit us in Vancouver at our Vancouver, Salmon Creek, or Neurosurgery Vancouver locations; in Portland at our Rose Quarter or Rebound Neurosurgery NW Portland location; at our Lake Oswego location; or in Beaverton at Rebound Neurosurgery Cedar Hills.
+If you're ready to discuss spinal cord stimulator treatment options with one of our pain specialists, Nicolas Karvelas, M.D. or Brian Ragel, M.D., visit us in Vancouver at our Vancouver, East Vancouver, Salmon Creek, or Neurosurgery Vancouver locations or in Portland at our Rebound Neurosurgery Rose Quarter location.
 You can request an appointment online or call us at 1-800-REBOUND.